imgntn/j360/README.md

 Clone the repository and serve its files using a webserver of your choice.

-index.html: simple test shapes.  moving the camera during capture has no effect. demo.html: hacked into a three.js demo scene.  moving the camera during capture will affect the final shot.
+index.html contains simple test shapes.  moving the camera during capture has no effect.

+demo.html is hacked into a three.js demo scene.  moving the camera during capture will change the final shot.